linode/docs/docs/applications/containers/kubernetes/how-to-deploy-kubernetes-on-linode-with-rancher-2-x/index.md

     -   The `--restart` option ensures that the application will be restarted if the Linode is ever rebooted.
     -   The `-v` option binds the `/opt/rancher` directory on the Linode to the container so that the application can persist its data.

-1. Visit your Linode's IP address in your browser.
+1. Once Docker has finished starting up the container, visit your Linode's IP address in your browser.
 Your browser will display an SSL certificate warning, but you can bypass it.

     {{< note >}}
 If you are interested in setting up an SSL certificate with Rancher, you may consider also creating an NGINX container with an SSL certificate that proxies traffic to the Rancher container.